Mark Burns (pastor): 2024 U.S. House election

 In 2024, Burns filed to run in South Carolina's 3rd congressional district in the 2024 election and was endorsed by Presidential candidate Donald Trump.
 In the primary, Burns came in first, receiving 33.2% of the vote.
-Failing to receive over 50% of the vote to win a primary in South Carolina, Burns advanced to a runoff with nurse practitioner Sheri Biggs, where she narrowly defeated him by 2% to become the Republican nominee on June 25th.
+Failing to receive over 50% of the vote to win a primary in South Carolina, Burns advanced to a runoff with nurse practitioner Sheri Biggs, where she narrowly defeated him by 2% to become the Republican nominee on June 25.

 Views

-2020 election

 In November 2020, during the 2020 presidential election, Burns made claims of voter fraud.
 He tweeted his concern towards "those who seek to undermine the sacred election process in our democracy" and shared that "President Trump is the clear winner of this 2020 Presidential election".

-Storming of the United States Capitol

 After the January 6 United States Capitol attack, Burns was among those who advanced the idea that people associated with antifa were responsible for the attack.

-LGBTQ people

 In a 2022 interview with far-right internet personality Stew Peters, Burns called for the arrest of supportive parents of transgender children, comparing them and pro-LGBTQ teachers to the leaders of the Hitler Youth.
 He further called for their conviction for treason, reminding Peters that the penalty for treason is death.

-Russo-Ukrainian War
+He is a staunch supporter of Israel.

 Despite having initially been "on record as being one of the staunch opponents of supporting Ukraine" during the Russo-Ukrainian War, following a personal visit to the country Burns admitted that he had been "brainwashed by fake news media about Ukraine" with regards to allegations of suppression of religious faith and atrocities being committed by Russia, declaring as a result his opinion of Vladimir Putin to be "Evil, pure evil".
+After visiting Ukraine, Burns supported US military aid to Ukraine.